Assimilation (French colonialism): History

+French political opposition to assimilation

+Voices were raised during the Third Republic against the very principle of colonial assimilation.
+Some political figures believed that attempting to impose French cultural norms on non-European societies amounted to a rigid and unrealistic form of universalism.
+Georges Leygues, Minister of the Colonies and later Minister of the Interior, of the Navy, and President of the Council, declared in 1920 before the Assembly that a policy of crushing uniformity should be avoided, and rejected the policy of assimilation, especially when dealing with peoples possessing ancient traditions and civilizations:“[...] when faced with Muslim, Hindu, Annamite populations, all with a long history of brilliant civilizations, the policy of assimilation would be the most disastrous and absurd.
+(Applause.)
+Why force all minds into the same mold?
+With these peoples, we must pursue a policy of association and cooperation, respecting all their traditions and all the religions of the diverse peoples with whom we are engaged.
+(Applause from the right.)”

 Protests against assimilation

 Colonial subjects in West Africa devised a variety of strategies to resist the establishment of a colonial system and to oppose specific institutions of the system such as labourers engaged in strike action in the late 19th and the early 20th centuries in Lagos, the Cameroons, Dahomey, and Guinea.

 Ideological protests included the banding together of the Lobi and the Bambara of French Sudan against the spread of French culture.
 Shaykh Ahmadu Bamba founded a movement, Mouridiyya, to protest the establishment of French colonial rule, while numerous messianic or millenarian or Ethiopian churches with distinctively African liturgies and doctrines were established to resist the imposition of Western-style Christianity.

 Meanwhile, a variety of groups formed to protest specific colonialist laws or measures imposed on indigenous populations, such as the Young Senegalese Club and the Aborigines' Rights Protection Society, which used newspapers, pamphlets, and plays to protect themselves from assimilation.

 Despite widespread protests, colonialism was firmly entrenched in the whole of West Africa by World War I. Until the abolishing of the colonial rule, Africa had endured many oppressions in relation to religion, tradition, customs and culture.